Knowledge VS Wisdom: 5 Differences Between Each

 Wisdom is putting knowledge into practice and learning from the results that you experienced.

 The next time you go fishing, you check the local weather reports.
 You look at various spots and choose calm water.
 You also make a point of bringing along an extra line and a second pole.
-Lastly, you check and see what time is best for catching fish in this area.
+Lastly, see what time is best for catching fish in this area.
 The trip was a success.
 You have taken the knowledge you have gained, made decisions based on what did not work the last time, and adjusted your actions.
 This is wisdom.

 Some synonyms for wisdom include caution, experience, foresight, judgment, and prudence.

-5 Differences between Knowledge and Wisdom
+5 Differences Between Knowledge and Wisdom

 Difference #1: It's All About Perspective